-This year marks the 200th anniversary of Mary Shelley’s Frankenstein.
-Published in 1818, when she was only 20 years old, her celebrated novel is about an arrogant scientist who comes to despise his hideous yet sentient creation.
+Mary Shelley’s Frankenstein was first published more than 200 years ago.
+First printed in 1818, when she was only 20 years old, her celebrated novel is about an arrogant scientist who comes to despise his hideous yet sentient creation.
 But through countless adaptations, Mary’s most-famous story has become just as misunderstood and distorted as Victor Frankenstein’s so-called “monster.”

 There’s little debate that Frankenstein is a gothic novel.
 Mary’s idea came from a ghost story competition with famous writing friends while visiting Lake Geneva, during a particularly stormy June in 1816, later called the year without a summer.
 (No joke: the same competition spawned the vampire genre.)
 Her novel is full of the typical gothic elements.
 Old German universities with pseudo-scientific instruments.
 Romantic subplots in the shadowy Alps.
 Attic laboratories and spooky graveyards.
 Plus, a somewhat bizarre scene involving body-parts disposal from a rowboat in the Orkney Islands.

 But the general belief that Frankenstein is primarily a horror story comes from 1930s Hollywood, courtesy a grunting and stumbling Boris Karloff.
 I mean, how else would one rationally attach a stitch-happy head to a pre-assembled body other than two gigantic lag bolts?
 (This was pre-IKEA, okay.)
 Other readers have called Frankenstein science fiction.
 But the included science is fairly superficial, with all specifics about the actual monster-building left conveniently off the page.